dboddie-canonical-work/disgorged-docs/adding-global-metadata.rst

 Global metadata is a mixture of mandatory and optional values.

-You can generate a buildable template of both required and recommended values with the :ref:``snapcraft init`` command in a new project folder (see `Snapcraft overview <snapcraft-overview>` for more details).
+You can generate a buildable template of both required and recommended values with the `snapcraft init` command in a new project folder (see :ref:`Snapcraft overview <snapcraft-overview>` for more details).

 The following attributes are mandatory: